 Her awards include the Chi Commendation, the Fuqua Excellence in Teaching Award, and Outstanding Student Advisor for the College of Business and Economics.

-Steve Bius teaches primarily in the field of Criminal Justice.
-His most recent employer was the Inspector General Criminal Investigator Academy at the Federal Law Enforcement Training Center (FLETC), where he served dual roles as a Training Program Manager and Special Agent.
-Mr. Bius was also a Special Agent with the Naval Criminal Investigative Service and was Chief of the Training Management Division at FLETC.
+Steve Bius is currently an adjunct instructor teaching Criminal Justice at the College of Coastal Georgia and also instructed at the Valdosta State University Camden site.
+His most recent employer was the Inspector General Criminal Investigator Academy at the Federal Law Enforcement Training Center (FLETC), where he served dual roles as a Training Program Manager and Special Agent with the Environmental Protection Agency, Office of Inspector General.
+Mr. Bius was previously the Chief of the Training Management Division at FLETC and also served as Program Manager for numerous FLETC law enforcement training programs to include Criminal Investigator Training Program, Uniformed Police Training Program, and Land Management Training Program.
+Prior to FLETC, he was a Special Agent with the Naval Criminal Investigative Service (NCIS) for 15 years.

 Susan Busby Thornton

 Susan Busby Thornton, J.D., primarily teaches in the area of criminal justice.
 She currently serves as the Senior Policy and Project Analyst for the Regional and International Training Directorate of the Federal Law Enforcement Training Centers, a component of the Department of Homeland Security.
 Ms. Thornton is a former Assistant District Attorney with the Brunswick Judicial Circuit, where she prosecuted high profile felony cases.
 She also served as a federal judicial clerk for the Honorable James E. Graham, U.S. Magistrate Judge for the Southern District of Georgia.Ms.
 Thornton earned her Juris Doctor degree from Florida Coastal School of Law, graduating magna cum laude in December of 1999.